 Capstan Cave is marked on the map as being just off Eyre Highway.
-As you step below ground level it felt like an air conditioner.
-The cool air from the cave had been travelling through tens of kilometres of caves that are in the area.
+Stepping below ground level it felt like an air conditioner.
+The cool air from the cave had been travelling through tens of kilometres of caves in the area.

-After exploring we continued on to Cocklebiddy on the last bit of bitumen we’d be driving on for the next four days.
+After a little bit of exploring we continued on to Cocklebiddy on the last bit of bitumen we’d be driving on for the next four days.
 Cocklebiddy is the last fuel and supply store for the next ~600 kilometres.

-We reduced tyre pressures from 40psi to 20psi to make it more comfortable for the tracks to come.
+We reduced tyre pressures from highway pressure to make it more comfortable for the tracks to come.

-From Cocklebiddy we headed south to the Baxter Cliffs.
-This took a good few hours as we continued following the tracks to the beach.
+From Cocklebiddy we headed south to the Baxter Cliffs – a good few hours.
 Access to the beach was rough and required low range 4wd.
 A few rocky and rutted sections made for some great video footage.

-Once on the beach we could see Twilight Cove at the base of the Baxter Cliffs.
-We drove there and took some photos with the vehicles under the cliff’s edge.
+Once on the beach we could see Twilight Cove at the base of the Baxter Cliffs – an invitation for some iconic photos of the vehicles under the edge of the cliff.

-It was starting to get late so we decided to find a camping spot.
-It was a very windy day so we spent some time searching the dunes for somewhere to camp and, after a short while, found a decent campsite with protection.
+It was getting late so we decided to find a camping spot.
+The wind was intense – quite usual in this part of the world – and we searched the dunes for somewhere protected to camp.
+It was not long before we found a decent, protected campsite.
 The surrounding area with a high tide would well be underwater.
 If a high tide had come we would be stuck on the small rise we were on.
 The tide wasn’t due to turn for a while so we were safe.

 Friday – Day Three

 Waking up to the sound of waves crashing on the beach is always a comforting feeling.
-We packed up our campsite and headed back up the same track we came down yesterday and headed toward Toolina Cove.
+We packed up our campsite and took the same track we came down yesterday and then headed toward Toolina Cove.

-The tracks were quite clear and hard from recent use.
-The long weekend was only the weekend before.
+The tracks were quite clear and hard from recent use – the long weekend was only the previous weekend.

 We followed the Telegraph Track along the top of Baxter Cliffs.
 Every now and then relics of the original Telegraph Line were noticeable, including the telegraph line itself, much thicker than fencing wire.
 This follows the entire length of the coast and not long ago kept Western Australia in contact with the rest of the country, and the world.

 This day we visited Baxter Cliffs and Baxters Memorial.
 We found the hidden cache and inspected the pile of business cards left behind.
-We left a note from C4WDC, too.
+We left a note from Cockburn 4WD Club.
 It was nearing midday, so we stopped to have lunch at Baxters Memorial

 Afterwards, we continued west through the tracks towards Toolina Cove.
-The day was overcast and we managed to get some great photos, but the photos didn’t do the scene any justice.
+The day was overcast and we managed to get some great photos, but they didn’t do justice to the scene.

 A big lightning storm was off in the distance.
-Luckily we only received a light drizzle.
-It felt like we were surrounded by storms that night with nothing touching us.
+Luckily we received only a light drizzle.
+It felt like we were surrounded by storms that night, however, nothing touched us.

 Saturday – Day Four

 On Saturday morning the sky had cleared so we went back to Toolina Cove to see if we could get some better photos, and we certainly did!
-The sun and the clear sky really set the stage for us.
-Some magnificent shots were taken.
+The sun and the clear sky really set the stage.
+We got some magnificent shots.
 The sun was gleaming off the sea and the cliff edges allowing us to clearly see the ropes and ladders once used to supply the area for the crew.